koendv/xy-stage/README.md

 The [connector board](easyeda/Schematic_xy%20stage%20breakout_2022-04-08.pdf) breaks out the flat cable to the arduino pins.
 The xy stage contains two optical endstops, one for x and one for y.
 This is the [schematic](pictures/xystage_endstop.pdf) of one such optical endstop.
 There are current-limiting resistors for the optocoupler led, and pull-down resistors for the optocoupler output.
 The stepper motors are so small you can connect them directly to the microcontroller pins.

+The flat cable connector has a small tab.
+Lift the tab to insert or remove the flat cable.
+Push the tab down to fix the flat cable in place.

 The [board project is at easyeda](https://oshwlab.com/koendv/xy-stage-breakout); and I've put up [gerbers at github](easyeda/).

 The easiest way to obtain a pcb board is to have it assembled for you.
 All files needed for pcb assembly are in the [easyeda](easyeda/) directory: